-‘Tis the season to be jolly, but… maybe not so much when it comes time to your child meeting Santa.
-You might have been excited this holiday season to get that cute picture of your kid(s) sitting on Santa’s lap telling him what they want for Christmas, but this may not go as planned.
+‘Tis the season to be jolly, but… maybe not so much when it comes time for your child to meet Santa.
+You might have been excited this holiday season to get that cute picture of your kid(s) sitting on Santa’s lap, telling him what they want for Christmas, but this may not go as planned.
 Many kids are afraid of Santa.
-As soon as it’s their turn in line to meet jolly old Saint Nick, they freak out.
-Well, if you’re wanting some smiles in that photo with Santa and not a meltdown, here are some key tips on preparing your little ones for a smooth, calm and successful visit with Santa Claus…
+As soon as it’s their turn in line to meet Santa, they freak out.
+If you want some smiles in that photo with Santa and not a meltdown, here are some tips on preparing your little ones for a smooth, calm, and successful visit with Santa Claus…

 1. Introduce Your Child to Santa Claus

-Remember though, from your child’s perspective, those “safe,” non-threatening representations of Santa, are polar opposites from standing face-to-face with a 6 foot tall, 300 pound, bell jingling, ho-ho-hoing, white hair covered “stranger”.
+Remember, from your child’s perspective, those “safe,” non-threatening representations of Santa are polar opposites from standing face-to-face with a 6-foot-tall, 300-pound, bell-jingling, ho-ho-ho’ing, white hair covered “stranger.”
 That can be scary for your little one.

 2. Avoid Weekends!

-If you can arrange to take your child at a time when there are shorter lines, less crowds and a shorter wait time, your child will have a better experience.
+If you can arrange to take your child to meet Santa at a time when there are shorter lines, fewer crowds, and a shorter wait time, your child will have a better experience.
 Waiting even 10 minutes, being dragged through the maze of velvet ropes, is tough for kids.

 3. Consider Your Child’s Schedule

-Select a time for your visit when your child is at their brightest, best mood.
-You won’t want to go during a naptime or close to bedtime.
-There are parents out there who wonder why their 3-year-old is pitching a fit about going up to see Santa at 9:30 at night.
-If you can arrange your schedule for a well-timed morning visit, you’ll have better results.
+Select a time for your visit to meet Santa when your child is at their brightest, best mood.
+You won’t want to go during nap time or close to bedtime.
+Some parents out there wonder why their 3-year-old is pitching a fit about going to see Santa at 9:30 at night.
+You’ll have better results if you can arrange your schedule for a well-timed morning visit.

 4. Sugar High

-Try to avoid sweets, ice cream, sugary cookies, candy and sodas in the couple hours before your visit with Santa.
-We all see how sugar effects our children’s moods.
-An apple, crackers or string cheese, as a snack will help you have a better visit!
+Avoid sweets, ice cream, sugary cookies, candy, and sodas in the couple of hours before your visit to meet Santa.
+We all see how sugar affects our children’s moods.
+An apple, crackers, or string cheese as a snack will help you have a better visit!
 And hungry kids are likelier to act out.

 Here are some words and phrases that you should try to avoid saying: “Now, don’t CRY.”
 “Don’t be AFRAID.”
 “Santa is not SCARY!”…